vito8916/vito8916/README.md

 ## 💻 Technology

+### Android ⭐️⭐️⭐️⭐️⭐️

+I've worked with it for over 5 years on Java programming language.
+I've used it in the personal apps like Simpypaper - Wallpaper or Startups like Ocho App.

 ### Javascript ⭐️⭐️⭐️⭐️

-My "native" programming language, I've worked with it for over 1 year.
+My "native" programming language for the web, I've worked with it for over 1 year.
 I've used it in the front-end with React, in the back-end for APIs with Node, Express.

 ---